lurbano/rpi-led-strip/README.md

 sudo /usr/bin/python3 /home/pi/rpi-led-strip/webServer/server.py -n 20 2> /home/pi/rpi-led-strip/error.log &
 ```

-[optional] This second line allows you to use the physical switch (if it is installed) to clear the led strip:
+[OPTIONAL] This second line allows you to use the physical switch (if it is installed) to clear the led strip:
 ```
 sudo python3 /home/pi/rpi-led-strip/pyLED/clearSwitch.py &
 ```

-[optional] I like to have the first pixel light up on booting the Pi as an indicator that the Pi is booted so I usually also include (these also use the -n option for the number of pixels):
+[OPTIONAL] I like to have the first pixel light up on booting the Pi as an indicator that the Pi is booted so I usually also include (these also use the -n option for the number of pixels):
 ```
 sudo python3 /home/pi/rpi-led-strip/pyLED/clear.py -n 20 &
 sudo python3 /home/pi/rpi-led-strip/pyLED/startup.py &